ISISComputingGroup/ibex_developers_manual/Synoptic-Icons.md

                 return "pump";``` where the returned value is the icon's base filename.

 If you need to add new icons for the synoptic, these are under `uk.ac.stfc.isis.ibex.ui.devicescreens/icons` (both full size icons for the actual synoptic and thumbnails for the synoptic editor and device screens perspective).
 Please follow these guidelines when creating new synoptic icons (e.g. `icon.png`) and ensure thumbnail icons have a `_tb` suffix (e.g., `icon_tb.png`).

+### Icon Conventions
+* Thumbnail icon image files have height of 28px and a width of 28px including margins.
+* Synoptic icon image files have a maximum height of 100px and a width of (icon width + 20px) including margins.
+* The icon image should be a `.png` file.
+* The fill colour of the icons is `0xAAA19C`.
+The border colour is black.
+* The icon background should be transparent.

 ### Centred Icons
 To centre your new (or a pre-existing) icon, open the file in gimp and follow these steps: